stratum/stratum/stratum/hal/bin/barefoot/README.run.md

 telnet [Switch IP] 9999
 ```

-Once enter the BF Shell, type `ucli` to access the BF CLI.
+Once you have entered the BF Shell, type `ucli` to access the BF CLI.

-> Since we are not support all features from the BF SHell, using commands other than `ucli` may cause Stratum crash.
+> Since we do not support all features from the BF Shell, using commands other than `ucli` may cause Stratum crash.

-To exit the telnet, press `Ctrl` and `]` to close the connection and type `quit` to leave the telnet.
+To exit the telnet session, press `Ctrl` and `]` to close the connection and type `quit` to leave the telnet.

 -----